-The Center for Health Education and Wellness (CHEW) encourages healthy lifestyle choices by providing educational programs, as well as individual advising and referrals.
+The Center for Health Education and Wellness (CHEW) encourages healthy lifestyle choices by providing in-house educational programs, as well as referrals for individual advising.
 Students are encouraged to assess and improve their health in each of the eight dimensions of wellness: spiritual, social, physical, intellectual, occupational, sexual, environmental, and emotional.
-In addition, student leadership and peer education opportunities are available through the Center's Coalition of Peer Educators: ADAPT (Alcohol and Drug Awareness Peer Team), PEACE (Peers Educating on AIDS/STIs in a College Environment) and START (Sexual Assault Response Team).
+In addition, student leadership and peer education opportunities are available through the Center's Coalition of Peer Educators: ADAPT (Alcohol and Drug Awareness Peer Team), PEACE (Peers Educating on AIDS/STIs in a College Environment) and SPARK (Students Providing Assault and Relationship Knowledge).
 Program offerings are posted on campus and on our webpage (www.scranton.edu/chew) each semester.
-Visit or contact the Center for additional infromation.

-CHEW is located in the Roche Wellness Center (at the corner of Mulberry Street and N. Webster Avenue).
+Visit or contact the Center for additional information.
+CHEW is located in the Patrick and Margaret DeNaples Campus Center - Room 205K.
 The Center is open Monday through Friday, 8:30 a.m. to 4:30 p.m., and evenings by appointment (570-941-4253).